 Borehole water from the University of Zimbabwe main campus was used in this study.
-For the purpose of disease-producing controlling organisms, borehole water in this experiment was sometimes mixed with municipal chlorine treated water.
+For the purpose of controlling disease-producing organisms, the borehole water in this experiment was sometimes mixed with municipal chlorine-treated water.
 The water was then aged for 24 hours in 20-litre buckets with vigorous aeration in order to remove chlorine from the water.
-The water in the experimental aquariums was maintained with the same condition for the whole period.
-Water quality parameters namely turbidity and total suspended solids were measured using the Portable Data Spectrophotometer Hach DR / 2010.
-Conductivity, Dissolved Oxygen, pH, Salinity, and Total dissolved Solids were measured using handheld pH/ Oxygen/ Conductivity Meters equipped with a CellOx 325 Oxygen Sensor (WTW), A SenTix 20 probe (WTW) and a Conductivity sensor (WTW).
-Analysis was done on filtered samples to measure ammonia nitrogen, nitrate nitrogen ( $NO_3$ -N) and orthophosphate phosphorus ( $PO_4$ -P) according to Bartram and Ballance (1996).
+The water in the experimental aquariums was maintained under the same conditions for the whole period.
+Water quality parameters, namely turbidity and total suspended solids, were measured using the Portable Data Logging Spectrophotometer Hach DR / 2010.
+Conductivity, Dissolved Oxygen, pH, Salinity, and Total Dissolved Solids were measured using handheld pH/Oxygen/Conductivity Meters equipped with a CellOx 325 Oxygen Sensor (WTW), a SenTix 20 probe (WTW), and a Conductivity sensor (WTW).
+Analysis was done on filtered samples to measure ammonia nitrogen, nitrate nitrogen (NO3-N), and orthophosphate phosphorus (PO4-P) according to Bartram and Ballance (1996).

-Collection of fishery by-products, fishery bycatch and blood meal
+Collection of fishery by-products, fishery bycatch, and blood meal

 The fishery by-products (skins and guts of O. niloticus) were supplied by Lake Harvest (Zimbabwe).
-Fishery by-catch was collected from the fishing co-operatives around Lake Kariba, Zimbabwe.
-The three species of fish used in the feed formulation are Synodontis zambezensis, Clarias gariepinus and Hippopotamyrus discorynchus.
+Fishery bycatch was collected from the fishing co-operatives around Lake Kariba, Zimbabwe.
+The three species of fish used in the feed formulation are Synodontis zambezensis, Clarias gariepinus, and Hippopotamyrus discorynchus.
 Dry pig blood meal was purchased from Colcom Pvt.
 Ltd.